DMPRoadmap/roadmap/README.md

 #### Summary

 #### Pre-requisites
-DMPonline is a Ruby on Rails application and you will need to have:
+Roadmap is a Ruby on Rails application and you will need to have:
 1. Ruby >= 2.0.0p247
 2. Rails >= 4.0
 3. MySql >= 5.0